Data & Analytics

 The main disadvantage, of course, is that you have to spend some time constructing one.
 (This still assumes that you won’t encounter any significant technical problems when doing so.)

-...
-Well, we're here to help out with the whole building process.
+...Well, we're here to help out with the whole building process.
 If you have decided to create a dashboard yourself, then this guide is for you!

 The first thing you need to do is… to plan!
-Even though saying “plan first” or “when you fail to plan, you plan to fail” sounds cliche, there is a good reason to plan first.
+Even though saying “plan first” or “when you fail to plan, you plan to fail” sounds cliché, there is a good reason to plan first.

 Why?

-According to Datapine, there are four types of dashboards:
+There are four main types of dashboards:

 Additionally, it will help you see what features of Google Sheets you will use.
 These are some of the important questions to answer that will help you decide on the amount of work needed: